adampbeardsley/adampbeardsley.github.io/student_projects.md

 ---
 # Student Projects

-A space to highlight student projects.
+A space to highlight student projects...